neilkdev/Data-Science-Training-old/technical/lesson_i.md

 In D3, as well as in most programming langauges, setting variables is very important functionality.
 It allows you to build upon a just a few configurations so your code scales and adjusts.
 In D3, a lot of what you'll write are variables, so that if you want to, say, adjust the size of your visualization, you can modify just a main width and height, which will then update the rest of the visualization (the size of the margins, the axes, the values in your visualization).
 In Javascript, which D3 is built on

 In Javascript, we can set integers to variable and treat them like integers.
 The difference in javascript is we have to explicitly state that they are variables, or "var."
-Arrays can also be variables, like var Data = [1,2,3,4,5];
+Arrays can also be variables, like var numbers = [1,2,3,4,5];

 Let's make a few variables: